Structuring a data-driven pricing team: the B2B model

 Here are the concrete benefits of such a structure:

-• Mechanical increase in margin.
+- Mechanical increase in the margin.

-• Greater income predictability.
+- Greater revenue predictability.

 Choosing the right organizational model